Quick Legal Facts

 Dirk and Dagger Defined

-The definition of dirk or dagger at the time of the Castillolopez case remains in effect:
+The definition of dirk or dagger examined in the Catillolopez and Hester decisions remains in effect as follows:

 As used in this part, “dirk” or “dagger” means a knife or other instrument with or without a handguard that is capable of ready use as a stabbing weapon that may inflict great bodily injury or death.
 A nonlocking folding knife, a folding knife that is not prohibited by Section 21510, or a pocketknife is capable of ready use as a stabbing weapon that may inflict great bodily injury or death only if the blade of the knife is exposed and locked into position.

 The issue of whether a knife is capable of ready use as a stabbing weapon is a jury question.
-Numerous appeal level court opinions affirm or uphold convictions related to knives.
+California juries are instructed by a judge using CALCRIM No. 2501 which is a standard wording developed by a committee, and which includes the following:

-While dirks and daggers may be lawfully carried openly under California State law, a City of Los Angeles ordinance prohibits the concealed carry of any dirk and dagger using the same definition for such knives.
+While dirks and daggers may be lawfully carried openly under California State law, a City of Los Angeles ordinance imposes significant carry restrictions.

 Law Enforcement and Military